Empirical Quantum Advantage in Constrained Optimization from Encoded Unitary Designs: Introduction

-Our running examples are derived from the Travelling Salesman Problem (TSP) where the \(n^2\) qubits are imagined to be arranged in \(n\) blocks of size \(n\) and the double one-hot constraint restricts to a fixed-Hamming-weight manifold containing only \(n!\) basis states out of the encoded $n^n$ basis vectors and \(2^{n^2}\) vectors in the ambient Hilbert space~\cite{Lucas2014Ising,Applegate2007}.
-Similar one-hot/capacity encodings arise for assignments~\cite{Edmonds1965Blossom}, matchings~\cite{Kuhn1955Hungarian}, capacitated routing~\cite{TothVigo2014VRP}, and graph coloring~\cite{Lucas2014Ising}.
+Our running examples are derived from the Travelling Salesman Problem (TSP) where the \(n^2\) qubits are imagined to be arranged in \(n\) blocks of size \(n\) and the double one-hot constraint restricts to a fixed-Hamming-weight manifold containing only \(n!\) basis states out of the encoded $n^n$ encoded basis vectors and \(2^{n^2}\) vectors in the ambient Hilbert space~\cite{Lucas2014Ising}.
+Similar one-hot encoded problems arise naturally for assignment problems~\cite{Edmonds1965Blossom}, matching problems~\cite{Kuhn1955Hungarian}, vehicle routing problems~\cite{TothVigo2014VRP}, graph coloring problems~\cite{Lucas2014Ising} and the recently introduced shared transportation framework~\cite{onah2025waas}.
 CE--QAOA exploits this structure at the encoder, mixer layers, phase layers, and classical feasibility checker; extending problem--algorithm co-design from quantum to classical stage~\cite{Li2021CoDesign,Tomesh2021QuantumCodesign}.
 The advertised quantum advanatge comes from direct utilization of problem structures at the classical and quantum levels of the algorithm.

-We present noiseless circuit simulations results for problem instances ranging from 4 to 10 locations drawn from the QOPTLib benchmark problems\cite{Osaba2024Qoptlib}.
-PHQC recovered the optimal solution in all instances considered while dramatically reducing the shot cost to a polynomial $O(n^{k})$ at depth $p=1$ as reported in Table \ref{tab:design-bound}.
+We present noiseless circuit simulation results for TSP instances ranging from 4 to 10 locations drawn from the QOPTLib benchmark problems\cite{Osaba2024Qoptlib}.
+We demonstrate that PHQC recovered the optimal solution in all instances considered while dramatically reducing the shot cost to a polynomial $O(n^{k})$ at depth $p=1$ as reported in Table \ref{tab:design-bound}.
+All plots presented in the following can be reproduced as demonstrated in \cite{Onahempdata}.